A Typeform glossary

 Endings - An Ending is the final screen that your respondents will see upon finishing a typeform.
 Learn more about Endings here.

-Hidden Fields - Hidden Fields, which are an Advanced Logic feature, are values relating to respondent information, like name or email, that you can preload in your typeform’s URL without your respondent needing to enter them.
+Hidden Fields - Hidden Fields, which are a feature in Logic, are values relating to respondent information, like name or email, that you can preload in your typeform’s URL without your respondent needing to enter them.
 The typeform can display these values when opened, and the values will also appear in your typeform’s results.
 Learn more about Hidden Fields here.

 Layout - Use Layout options to position an image or GIF to a question in your typeform.
 Layout options are shown in the Question tab of the Create panel.